cerebral/overmind/packages/overmind-website/guides/intermediate/04_goingfunctional.md

 ```marksy
 h(Example, { name: "guide/goingfunctional/clean" })
 ```
-As you can see our action is described declaratively, only referencing the required pieces of logic.
-All these operators can be reused in other action compositions, where **lengthGreaterThan** is the most generic and likely to be reused.
-It is highly recommended that you describe your actions declaratively in the *actions* file and point to pieces of logic defined in the *operators* file.
+As you can see our action is described more declaratively.
+We could have moved each individual piece of logic, each operator, into a different file.
+All these operators could now be reused in other action compositions.

 ## Structuring operators